digitalfabrik/integreat-app/android/fastlane/README.md

 ```
 fastlane keystore
 ```
-Download and decrypts the JKS
+Download and decrypt the JKS
 ### dependencies
 ```
 fastlane dependencies